The national road transport association built by members, for members.

 David Johns, Member Services Officer

-David is a Fellow of the Australian Human Resources Institute and a past President of the Industrial Relations Society of South Australia.
+David is a Fellow of the Australian Human Resources Institute and a past President of the Australian Labour and Employment Relations Association SA.

 Richard Calver, Adviser, Compliance and Workplace Relations